akmtaiwansoftware/docs/reference/ui/advanced-device-connectivity/README.md

 ![Device Creation](assets/device_creation.png)

-**NOTE:** the *Endpoint* URL at the top of the screen is the host name that has been created to receive your devices' outgoing API calls.
+**NOTE:** the *Endpoint* URL at the top of the screen is the host name your devices will use when connecting to Murano via the [HTTP Device API](/reference/products/device-api/http/).

 ![Endpoint](assets/endpoint.png)